UModel is a fast, effective tool for graphically modeling object-oriented programming constructs.

 Altova UModel makes class diagrams easy to draw and interpret with color-coded icons and text for each diagram element, intelligent entry helpers, and intuitive element relationship tools.

-As you create your class diagram, you can set the visibility of each attribute and operation in the properties window, or by clicking to open a pop-up menu in the diagram.
+As you create your UML class diagram, you can set the visibility of each attribute and operation in the properties window, or by clicking to open a pop-up menu in the diagram.
 Convenient fast editing buttons and a specialized class diagram toolbar are also provided to help you easily add elements.
 UModel identifies the visibility property of each attribute and operation with a unique pictorial icon.
 The icons are keyed to indicate whether an attribute is public, protected, or private.

 UModel lets you directly edit attributes (or properties) and operations within the diagram view.
 As you type, intelligent entry helpers automatically appear to help you input information correctly.